 POLI-111 American Government and Politics

 An introductory course covering the major institutions and processes of American government and politics, with a focus on the Constitution, mass political behavior, and the decision-making of elected officials.
 4 SH.
-CC: Oral Intensive, Social Interactions.
+CC: Diversity Intensive, Social Interactions.

 POLI-211 Women and U.S. Politics